Skip to site content Skip to main menu

 A co-opted member may terminate their membership by giving one month’s written notice to the Committee or Sub-Committee chair.

-Co-opted members will be required to follow the SPA Code of Conduct for Board members, and the associated disclosure requirements, and their appointment may be terminated by the Committee or Sub-Committee chair, subject to the approval of the Board.
+Co-opted members will be required to follow the Authority’s Code of Conduct for Board members, and the associated disclosure requirements, and their appointment may be terminated by the Committee or Sub-Committee chair, subject to the approval of the Board.

 The co-opted member shall attend an induction briefing prior to attending their first Committee or Sub-Committee meeting.